JideGuru/FlutterTrailers/README.md

-# Flutter Trailers
+# FlutterTrailers

 A flutter App to download Movie Trailers.

 ## Getting Started
-Still coding. to be ready in a few days lol
+Still coding.
+To be ready in a few days lol